Is your intranet stuck in the past?

 Intranets are no longer just information networks

-I spoke with Alex Buchanan, Director for Digital Government here at Squiz, about the emergence of these digital workplaces and what they can mean for your business.
+Alex Buchanan, Director for Digital Government here at Squiz, believes that the emergence of these digital workplaces is going to mean big things for your business.

 “We’ve seen intranets transform from simple information networks into intricate digital workplaces,” Alex says.